 Join a personally-transforming effort to strengthen democracy.
 The Institute for Community Leadership brings best practices from our nation’s civil rights and organized labor movements to the forefront in community education, training, and practice.
 Learn from distinguished elected officials, civil rights luminaries, and local and national leaders.
 Create cultural exchanges to cities, towns, and Tribal Nations throughout the West Coast and the nation.
 Organize diverse leaders, educators, families and students.

-Click here to view the job description and learn how to apply.
+Click Seeking a Community Organizer to view the job description and apply.

 Home based programming serves young people ages 14-24 of Washington State, with a focus on South Puget Sound.